 - The final approach is the last segment of the arrival, where aircraft are in-line with the runway centreline and complete the final descent.

 In Canadian airports using parallel runways, there is a legal requirement for one of the departing aircraft to turn 15 degrees away to establish separation and maintain safety.
-YYC requested and received an exemption from NAV CANADA and Transport Canada to reduce the divergence of runway 17L (the east runway southbound) to 10 degrees, due to the significant stager and the prevailing winds from the west.
+YYC requested and received an exemption from NAV CANADA and Transport Canada to reduce the divergence of runway 17L (the east runway southbound) to 10 degrees.
 This turn is initiated to establish separation immediately after take-off and when safe to do so.